AI Trail Analysis

 - Stay on marked trails

-- Supervise children near water
+- Supervise children closely near water

-- Do not climb on slippery rocks
+- Do not climb on wet rocks

 - Carry a fully charged phone